rugbyprof/2143-Object-Oriented-Programming/Lectures/04-Inheritance_and_Polymorphism/README.md

 ## Composition V Inheritance

 #### Due: None

 ## Key Words

-This major topic of this lecture was Inheritance Vs Composition.
+The major topic of this lecture was Inheritance Vs Composition.
 Some other concepts that were mixed in:

 - `Polymorphism`
   - `Dynamic Polymorphism` (aka Run Time Polymorphism)
   - `Static Polymorphism` (aka Compile Time Polymorphism)
   - `Overload`